NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

     user "Hello there!"
         express greeting
     bot express greeting
         "Hello!
-How can I assist you today?" user "What can you do for me?" ask about capabilities
+What would you like assistance with today?" user "What can you do for me?" ask about capabilities
     ...